 Buying your own house isn’t just about having a place to call your own.
-The equity that you build as you pay down your mortgage will be an essential component of your financial security in the future.
+The equity that you build as you pay down your mortgage is an essential component of your financial security in the future.

-When you’re ready to save up for a home, here are seven steps that financial professionals recommend making.
+When you’re ready to save up for a home, here are nine steps that financial professionals recommend making.

 1. Decide how much house you can afford

-Only you know how many bedrooms, bathrooms and square feet you need, but that’s not all you’ll need to know.
+There’s more to think about than how many bedrooms, bathrooms and square feet you need.
 You’ll want to keep on top of mortgage and refinance rates, which frequently fluctuate.
-Then, you’ll want to determine what you can really pay every month for this significant purchase.
+You’ll also want to determine what you can really pay every month for this significant purchase.

 “The general rule of thumb is that your monthly mortgage payment should not exceed 25-28 percent [of] your annual income, divided by 12,” says Jeff Rose, a certified financial planner and founder of Good Financial Cents.
 “So, for example, if you make $60,000, your monthly mortgage payment should not exceed $1,250.”

 Depending on your situation, it may be more important to pay off debt than save for a down payment on a house.
-By doing so, you will have more room in your budget to make monthly mortgage payments later on.
-Plus, paying down some of your debts could improve your credit score, and ultimately, help you get a better rate on your mortgage.
+By eliminating some debt, you’ll have more room in your budget for monthly mortgage payments later on.
+Plus, paying down debts could improve your credit score and ultimately help you get a better rate on your mortgage.

-Too often, not having the credit score you need to secure a low rate is one of the biggest mistakes rookie homebuyers make, Rose says.
+Too often, not having the credit score you need to secure a low rate is one of the biggest mistakes rookie homebuyers make, financial planner Rose says.